-Rotation and long association EY Thailand complies with the audit partner rotation requirements of the IESBA Code, EY Global policy, as well as the Thai Securities and Exchange Commission (Thai SEC), where required.
-EY Thailand supports audit partner rotation because it provides a fresh perspective and promotes independence from company management, while retaining experience and knowledge of the business.
+Rotation and long association

+EY Singapore complies with the audit partner rotation requirements of the IESBA Code, the independence requirements of ACRA Code, Singapore listing rules by the Singapore Exchange (SGX) and the Singapore Companies Act, as well as the U.S. Securities and Exchange Commission (SEC), where required.
+EY Singapore supports audit partner rotation because it provides a fresh perspective and promotes independence from company management, while retaining experience and knowledge of the business.
 Audit partner rotation, combined with independence requirements, enhanced systems of internal quality controls and independent audit oversight, helps strengthen independence and objectivity, and is an important safeguard of audit quality.

-Local independence regulations require for public interest entities (PIEs) the rotation of the lead engagement partner/signing auditor, and their engagement quality reviewer after seven years.
-Following rotation, the lead audit engagement partner/signing auditor and engagement quality reviewer may not resume the lead partner/signing auditor, or engagement quality reviewer role until at least five years have elapsed.
+Singapore listing rules require entities listed on the Singapore Exchange (SGX) to rotate their lead engagement partner after 5 years.
+Following the rotation, the lead audit engagement partner may not resume the lead partner role until at least five years have elapsed.
+For entities listing on the SGX, lead audit partners who have been in charge of the audits for more than five consecutive audits can complete the audit of the financial year in which the entity obtains the listing status.

 For PIEs, the EY Global Independence Policy requires the lead engagement partner, the engagement quality reviewer and other audit partners who make key decisions or judgments on matters significant to the audit, (together, the key audit partners), to be rotated after seven years.
-For a new PIE, (including a newly listed company), key audit partners may remain in place for an additional two years before rotating off the team if they have served the company for six or more years prior to the listing.
+For a new PIE, key audit partners may remain in place for an additional two years before rotating off the team if they have served the company for six or more years prior to an audit client becoming a PIE.

 Upon completing the maximum service period for rotation, a key audit partner may not lead or coordinate professional services to the PIE company we audit until after completing a cooling-off period.
-This period is five years for a lead audit engagement partner, three years for an engagement quality reviewer and two years for other partners subject to rotation.
+This period is five years for a lead audit engagement partner, three years for an engagement quality reviewer and two years for other partners subject to rotation for audit periods beginning on or after 15 December 2023.

 Where the required cooling-off period for the lead audit engagement partner established by the local legislative body or regulator is less than five years, the higher of that cooling-off period or three years may be substituted for the otherwise required five-year cooling-off period.
 This jurisdictional exception for the lead audit engagement partner may only be applied for audit periods beginning prior to 15 December 2023.

 In addition to the key audit partner rotation requirements applicable to PIE companies we audit, EY has established a long association safeguards framework.
 This is consistent with the requirements of the IESBA Code and includes consideration of the threats to independence created by the involvement of professionals over a long period of time and a safeguards framework to address such threats.

 We employ tools to effectively monitor compliance with internal rotation, and requirements for audit partners and other professionals who have had a long association with the audited entity.
 There is also a process for rotation planning and decision-making that involves consultation with, and approvals by, our Professional Practice and Independence professionals.

+Whistleblowing